OTRMuseum_3McMicken-blue v2-01.png

 OUR FUTURE HOME

 We are in the process of rehabilitating this former tenement building at 3 West McMicken Avenue / 12 Findlay Street.
-As we explore the stories of the more than 135 people who called this place home throughout its existence, the Over-the-Rhine Museum continues to raise funds to carry out all phases of the restoration.
+As we explore the stories of the more than 150 families and businesses who called this place home throughout its existence, the Over-the-Rhine Museum continues to raise funds to carry out all phases of the restoration.
 We are eager to establish an operating museum and cultural center that will be open to the public in the years ahead.
 Please consider participating in this venture by volunteering with the museum or making your donation today.
 Click here to donate.

 The Over-the-Rhine Museum offers four different fascinating and educational walking tours between May and October each year.
 These tours are two-hours long with stops throughout Cincinnati’s historic Over-the-Rhine neighborhood.
 Tour topics include Tenement Life (north and south of Liberty Street), Women’s History, and Labor History.
 A tour focused on African American History will soon be added.
 Tickets must be purchased in advance and cost $20 per person or $15 per person with a group of 10 or more.
 Click here to read more about this program and its schedule.